peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - What is a correct program?
 One that does no more and no less than it claims to do
   - Documenting and verifying that claim is the heart of Design by Contract
 - Expectations and claims:
-  - **Preconditions**: The routine’s requirements.
+  - **Preconditions**: The routine's requirements.
 A routine should never get called when its preconditions would be violated
   - **Postconditions**: The state of the world when the routine is done.
 The fact that the routine has a postcondition implies that it will conclude
   - **Class invariants**: Condition is always true from the perspective of a caller (Invariants might not be hold during internal processing, but must true by the time routine exits and control returns to the caller)
-- If all the routine’s preconditions are met by the caller, the routine shall guarantee that all postconditions and invariants will be true when it completes
+- If all the routine's preconditions are met by the caller, the routine shall guarantee that all postconditions and invariants will be true when it completes
 - If either party fails to live up to the terms of the contract, then a remedy (which was previously agreed to) is invoked—an exception is raised, or the program terminates, for instance
 -
 - eg. contract for a routine that inserts a data value into a unique, ordered list: